 Lack of exposure to new experiences and low aspirations

 Many of our children do not get the chance to access experiences outside home or school which develop their learning and their social skills.
 External visits and visitors to the school; extra-curricular activities are key to developing those opportunities

-Following an extensive review of expenditure, this year we used the Pupil Premium to fund wholly or partly the following activities:
+Following an extensive review of expenditure previously, this year we will use the Pupil Premium to fund wholly or partly the following activities:

 - Leadership Team overview and tracking of expenditure on both academic support and pastoral care

 - Non teaching Inclusion Leader and TA Inclusion team

 - Behaviour interventions including those from our bought-in support services

 - Learning interventions with additional staff – as the result of close individual pupil tracking –in small groups and through 1:1 work, especially in literacy,communication skills and maths

 - Specialist teaching (additional teaching assistants for targeted intervention work)

 - Social and emotional learning groups e.g through nurture activities